+Blake Howe is the Paula G. Manship Professor of Musicology at Louisiana State University.
 He teaches courses and seminars on eighteenth- and nineteenth-century music, film music, and performance practice for graduate students, and introduction and survey courses for undergraduates.
-He developed an online version of the remedial music history course for graduate students, incorporating automated quizzes, animated videos, and e-classroom review sessions.
-He is also co-director of LSU’s Collegium Musicum.
+Recent seminars have included Franz Schubert: Inside, Out; Music and Disability Studies; and Music and Poetry of the German Lied.
+He has served as co-director of LSU’s Collegium Musicum.

-He has published articles on diverse topics, including musical representations of obsession (Music Theory Spectrum, forthcoming), Schubert’s final settings of the poet Johann Mayrhofer (Journal of the American Musicological Society), Paul Wittgenstein’s career as a one-handed pianist (The Journal of Musicology), and music-making in Norman Rockwell’s painting Shuffleton’s Barbershop (The Musical Quarterly).
-He is co-editor, with Stephanie Jensen-Moulton, Neil Lerner, Joseph N. Straus, of The Oxford Handbook on Music and Disability Studies (Oxford University Press, 2016), to which he contributed two chapters, and co-convenor of the colloquy “On the Disability Aesthetics of Music” (Journal of the American Musicological Society, forthcoming).
+He is co-editor, with Stephanie Jensen-Moulton, Neil Lerner, Joseph N. Straus, of The Oxford Handbook on Music and Disability Studies (Oxford University Press), and co-convenor of the colloquy “On the Disability Aesthetics of Music” (Journal of the American Musicological Society).